 Body weight should be evaluated.
-Those who are obese or have a neck circumference more than 18 inches are at higher risk of obstructive sleep apnea.
+Those who are obese or have a large neck circumference are at higher risk of obstructive sleep apnea.
 Enlarged tonsils or an enlarged tongue is also an indication of sleep apnea.

 This assessment can evaluate for the presence of underlying factors that contribute to insomnia.
 Some conditions that may be picked up include: obstructive sleep apnea, restless leg syndrome gastroesophageal reflux disease and seizures.

 The first step in the treatment of insomnia is to manage any underlying medical problems.
 Most cases of insomnia are secondary insomnia, so the majority of cases of insomnia will never be properly managed if the underlying cause is not identified and treated.

 At the same time that underlying conditions are being evaluated and worked up the patient should be taught non-pharmacological interventions to improve sleep.
 Non-pharmacological interventions are critical to the management of insomnia as pharmacological options are associated with many side effects.